zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Too many molecules for fix rigid*
    The limit is 2\^31 = ~2 billion molecules.

-*Too many neighbor bins*
-   This is likely due to an immense simulation box that has blown up to a large size.

 *Too many timesteps*
    The cumulative timesteps must fit in a 64-bit integer.